Vacation at Tennessee State Parks: Our Top 9 Favorite Trip Ideas

 Wondering what vacation will look like for you this year?
 Looking for trip planning inspiration in Tennessee?

 If you're looking for something affordable, unique, and crowd-pleasing, start exploring the opportunities at Tennessee State Parks.
 Come discover a waterfall, summit a mountain, teach your child how to fish, lounge by the pool, explore a new city, or find rest among nature.
 Whether you want to camp in the fresh air or cozy up in a cabin or Lodge room, our parks have the accommodations that turn one-time vacations into traditions.
-While you're planning, keep these tips in mind.

 Here are our top nine favorite trip and vacation ideas when visiting Tennessee State Parks: